 VMware launched Horizon 8 (2006) in the summer of 2020, and while many of you have upgraded your Horizon 7 environments to Horizon 8, we are hearing that some of you have not.
 We want to make sure you have the resources you need to plan, complete, and upgrade.
-At the time of launch, we released to help you move from legacy technologies, such as Linked Clones, Profile Disks, and View Persona, to more modern technologies such as Instant Clones and DEM.
+At the time of launch, we released the Modernizing VDI for a New Horizon guide to help you move from legacy technologies, such as Linked Clones, Profile Disks, and View Persona, to more modern technologies such as Instant Clones and DEM.
 This work needs to be done before upgrading to Horizon 8, as the technologies that were used in Horizon 7 listed above are not available in Horizon 8.

 Figure 1: There have been 6 releases of Horizon 8 at the time of this blog

 If you are still on Horizon 7, you can’t take advantage of many improvements and fixes that you could be using to improve your administrative and user experience.
 There are no new features being added to versions prior to Horizon 8.
 So, if you want to take advantage of anything new over the last two years, you need to upgrade.
 Even if you don’t want or need to use anything available right now, you might in the future, and upgrading now puts you in a position to take advantage much more quickly.
 You can get all the feature details by reading Release Notes from Horizon 8 (2006) onwards.
 This is not an exhaustive list of the many enhancements we have delivered in Horizon 8 over the last 2 years, but here are a few highlights:

 - Instant clone enhancements include multiple NIC, standard network support and Sysprep support.

 - Horizon supports 20,000 desktops and sessions per pod.

 - 5K and 8K client display resolutions are now supported (Blast only).

 - Users belonging to untrusted domains can use SAML authentication, True SSO, and smart card authentication.